Should Be Affordable.

 Gifts to The Ohio University Foundation are managed in accordance with the Uniform Prudent Management of Institutional Funds Act ("UPMIFA") adopted by the State of Ohio on June 1, 2009.
 UPMIFA provides guidance to charitable organizations for the management and investment of endowment funds.
-Spending authority for endowment accounts not underwater will be the product of a 4 percent spending rate and a 36-month moving average of fair market value.
-These accounts will also be subject to a 2 percent administration fee.
+Spending authority for endowment accounts not underwater will be the product of a 4% spending rate and a 36-month moving average of fair market value.
+These accounts will also be subject to a 1.8% administration fee.
 Should market performance result in an unsustainable change in available spending, the Investment Committee of The Ohio University Foundation Board of Trustees will address altering the spending rate accordingly.
-In the event that endowed accounts are underwater, spending will be restricted to an amount equal to 1 percent of the 36-month moving average of fair market value.
+In the event that endowed accounts are underwater, spending will be restricted to an amount equal to 1% of the 36-month moving average of fair market value.
 These accounts will not be assessed the administration fee.

 What is the difference between an endowment and a restricted gift?

 An endowment is kind of like a bank CD; after it's been invested for a certain period of time (typically a full fiscal year), it generates returns that can be used in accordance with the account guidelines.
 The interest earned is the only portion that is ever spent.
 For example, if the John Doe Scholarship Endowment has positive returns in a given year, the university will use the interest it generates to award the scholarship in the following fiscal year.
 The benefit to this type of gift is that it continues in perpetuity; the drawback is that it takes a lot more money to have a big annual impact.